 Derby County are an English football club based in the city of Derby in Derbyshire in the English Midlands.
-They are traditionally a small club but with passionate following and featured in the Barclays Premier League in the 2007-2008 season but got relegated and shall play Championship football in 2008-2009.
+They are traditionally a small club but with passionate following and featured in the Barclays Premier League in the 2007-2008 season but got relegated.
+They currently play in League One.

 The club was formed in 1884 and actually originated from the Derbyshire County Cricket Club.
 They were one of the founding members of The Football League in 1888 and in 1891 took Derby Midland FC under their wings.